-D. The FURNACE CREEK 508 is not to be held responsible for inaccurate information disseminated through Time Stations.
+D. The FURNACE CREEK 508 is not to be held responsible for inaccurate information disseminated through staff.
 Mistakes are not likely, but possible.

 E. All racers and crews are required to make their presence known at each Time Station.
-Solo racers do not have to stop, but at least one vehicle or crew member must stop.
-At night hours, if a solo racer has only one support vehicle, neither has to stop, but the crew should have their windows down and sound systems / radios off in order to receive information from the Time Station as they pass.
-Relay teams must stop at each Time Station to faciliate rider switches.
-See relay rules below. -TP
+Solo racers do not have to stop, but at least one vehicle or crew member must stop, except: At night hours, if a solo racer has only one support vehicle, neither the racer nor the vehicle has to stop, but the crew should have their windows down and sound systems / radios off in order to receive information from the Time Station as they pass.
+Relay teams must stop at each Time Station to facilitate rider switches.
+See relay rules below. - TP

-14. RELAY TEAM RULES FOR NEW FIXED RELAY DIVISION
+14. TEAM DIVISION RULES